-Pathogen - Wikipedia In biology, a pathogen (Greek: πάθος, pathos "suffering", "passion" and -γενής, -genēs "producer of"), in the oldest and broadest sense, is any organism or agent that can produce disease A pathogen may also be referred to as an infectious agent, or simply a germ [1]
+Pathogen - Wikipedia In biology, a pathogen (Greek: πάθος, pathos "suffering", "passion" and -γενής, -genēs "producer of"), in the oldest and broadest sense, is any organism, agent or micro-organism that can produce disease A pathogen may also be referred to as an infectious agent, or simply a germ [1]

-Pathogen: Types, Causes, Effects on Body Control What Is a Pathogen?
-Coughing and sneezing, bug or animal bites, contaminated food or objects and close contact can all transmit pathogens Pathogens are microorganisms that can make you sick A microorganism is something that’s so small, you need a microscope to see it
+Pathogen: Types, Causes, Effects on Body Control Pathogens are microorganisms that can make you sick A microorganism is something that’s so small, you need a microscope to see it Pathogens can cause illnesses like common colds, food poisoning, stomach bugs, tickborne illnesses, STIs — and almost anything else that you can catch from other people or from the environment around you

 Pathogens: Definition, types, diseases, prevention, and more A pathogen brings disease to its host Another name for a pathogen is an infectious agent, as they cause infections As with any organism, pathogens prioritize survival and reproduction